-With respect to ATI-450 as a potential treatment for moderate to severe rheumatoid arthritis, there are several different types of therapies in the rheumatoid arthritis market.
-Medications for the treatment of rheumatoid arthritis currently fall into two categories: drugs that ease symptoms such as nonsteroidal anti-inflammatory drugs and drugs that slow disease activity.
+With respect to zunsemetinib as a potential treatment for immuno-inflammatory diseases such as rheumatoid arthritis, psoriatic arthritis and hidradenitis suppurativa, there are several different types of therapies in the market.
+Medications for the treatment of rheumatoid arthritis and psoriatic arthritis currently fall into two categories: drugs that ease symptoms such as nonsteroidal anti-inflammatory drugs and drugs that slow disease activity.
 Drugs that slow disease activity include corticosteroids and disease-modifying anti-rheumatic drugs, or DMARDs.
-Disease-modifying drugs include conventional DMARDs such as methotrexate, sulfasalazine, leflunomide, hydroxychloroquine, biologic DMARDs (monoclonal antibodies which inhibit targets such as TNF, IL1, IL6 and costimulatory signaling mechanisms), and targeted synthetic DMARDs such as JAK inhibitors.
-These types of drugs are produced and sold by large pharmaceutical companies, including AbbVie, Amgen, Bristol Myers Squibb, Eli Lilly, Johnson & Johnson, Merck, Pfizer, and Roche, among others.
-In addition, we are aware of a number of companies developing and conducting clinical trials for investigational drug candidates, including biosimilars, that, if approved, could compete with ATI-450, if approved, for the treatment of rheumatoid arthritis.
+DMARDs include (i) conventional synthetic DMARDs, such as methotrexate, sulfasalazine, leflunomide and hydroxychloroquine, (ii) biologic DMARDs (monoclonal antibodies which inhibit targets such as TNF $\alpha$ , IL1 $\beta$ , IL6, IL17 and costimulatory signaling mechanisms), and (iii) targeted synthetic DMARDs such as anti-TNF therapy.
+Drugs for the treatment of immuno-inflammatory diseases such as rheumatoid arthritis, psoriatic arthritis and hidradenitis suppurativa are produced and sold, or are approved for marketing, by large pharmaceutical companies, including AbbVie, Amgen, Bristol Myers Squibb, Eli Lilly, Johnson & Johnson, Pfizer, Novartis and Roche.
+In addition, we are aware of a number of companies developing and conducting clinical trials for investigational drug candidates, including biosimilars, that, if approved, could compete with zunsemetinib, if approved, for the treatment of immuno-inflammatory diseases.

 With respect to ATI-1777 as a potential treatment for moderate to severe atopic dermatitis, there are several different types of therapies in the atopic dermatitis market, such as biologics, oral and topical corticosteroids, injectable and oral methotrexate products, oral and topical calcineurin inhibitors, oral mycophenolate products, other JAK inhibitors, other oral antibiotics and antihistamines and phototherapy.
-There are also several prescription, non-prescription and overthe-counter, or OTC, topical products, including PDE4 inhibitors, utilized to treat atopic dermatitis.
-These types of drugs are produced and sold by large pharmaceutical companies, including Sanofi and Regeneron Pharmaceuticals, Inc., and Pfizer.
-In addition, we are aware of a number of companies including large pharmaceutical companies, such as AbbVie, Eli Lilly, Novartis, Incyte, Pfizer and LEO Pharma A/S developing and conducting clinical trials for investigational drug candidates, that, if approved, could compete with ATI-1777, if approved, for the treatment of atopic dermatitis.
+There are also several prescription, non-prescription and over-the-counter, or OTC, topical products, including PDE4 inhibitors, utilized to treat atopic dermatitis.
+These types of drugs are produced and sold, or are approved for marketing, by large pharmaceutical companies, including AbbVie, Incyte, LEO Pharma A/S, Pfizer, and Sanofi and Regeneron Pharmaceuticals, Inc. In addition, we are aware of a number of companies including large pharmaceutical companies, such as Eli Lilly, Novartis, LEO Pharma A/S, Pfizer and Dermavant Sciences developing and conducting clinical trials for investigational drug candidates, that, if approved, could compete with ATI-1777, if approved, for the treatment of atopic dermatitis.